Home โบ Block and Plugin Tutorials โบ Block Editor โบ How to Set Block Icons on the WordPress Plugins Repository

+On a pluginโs WordPress Plugins repository page, you might see a list of blocks with a set of icons.
 One of the promises of using Block.json to initialize your blocks is that you can include an SVG icon to represent your block.
+With this, you can get creative.

-This quick tutorial will cover what’s needed in order for your icons to show up properly.
+This quick tutorial will cover whatโs needed to ensure your icons appear correctly.

 Step 1: Find your SVG